m-afterlike/arch/README.md

   ```

 > [!NOTE]
-> The `archutils.sh` script uses `sbctl` to generate Secure Boot keys and sign EFI files.
-Run Secure Boot setup only if Secure Boot is disabled in UEFI firmware and in Setup Mode until keys are enrolled.
+> The `Setup Secure Boot` option uses `sbctl` to generate Secure Boot keys and sign EFI files.
+Run this option only if Secure Boot is disabled in UEFI firmware and in Setup Mode until keys are enrolled.
 Only proceed with Secure Boot setup if you understand custom key enrollment.